• Skip to primary navigation

 Instructions

-4. In the bowl of a stand mixer with a paddle attachment or a large bowl with a hand mixer, beat the butter on medium speed until creamy, about 2 minutes.
+4. Combine the wet ingredients.
+In the bowl of a stand mixer with a paddle attachment or a large bowl with a hand mixer, beat the butter on medium speed until creamy, about 2 minutes.
 Add the brown and white sugars and cream on medium speed until light and fluffy, about 3 minutes.
 Add the egg and beat on medium speed until incorporated, about 2 minutes.
 Scrape down the sides and bottom of the bowl as needed.

-5. Add the flour mixture to the wet ingredients and mix at low speed until combined, then add the oats until just mixed.
+5. Make the dough.
+Add the flour mixture to the wet ingredients and mix at low speed until combined, then add the oats until just mixed.
 Strain the raisins from the water, and add the raisins at low speed until incorporated.
 The dough will look dry; use a spatula to incorporate any loose oats or raisins at the bottom of the bowl.

-7. Bake one baking sheet at a time until the edges are light golden brown and the middle looks soft and gooey.
+7. Bake.
+Bake one baking sheet at a time until the edges are light golden brown and the middle looks soft and gooey.
 Approximately 11-12 minutes bake time.
-Remove the baking sheet from the oven and transfer the baking sheet to a wire rack and let the cookies cool completely on the baking sheet.

 Notes